 A challenging two-year course qualifying you to practise as a counsellor in an agency.
 Drawing on Clarksons five-strand model of the therapeutic relationship, the course integrates humanistic, analytic and transpersonal perspectives.
 Students will be expected to gain 70 hours of personal counselling and to begin a counselling placement.
 It is possible to pay the fee in instalments.
 Entry onto the course is by interview, and you must already have a minimum of 180 hours formal counselling training or the equivalent.

-Please ask for an application pack, available in May.
+The next course will start in September 2019.
+Please contact the department to ask for an application pack, available in May.
 The fees stated are for the entire two-year course.
 It is possible to pay the fee in instalments.

 Advanced Learner Loan Information Leaflet

 Who is this course for

 A professional training in counselling.
 Students must have a level 3 certificate or its equivalent, involving 180 hours of formal teaching (if in doubt about the equivalence, consult one of the tutors).
 We would particularly like to welcome students who might feel excluded from mainstream counselling training.

 What does this course cover

 The training is based on an integrative model, as set out in Clarkson's 'The Therapeutic Relationship'.
 There will be a mixture of theory, skills and personal development.
 Students are also expected to complete 70 hours of personal counselling or therapy during the course, and 100 hours of work with clients.
 Students are responsible for finding their own work placements- though help will be given.

 At the end of year one, you should be